Ian Payne (sports broadcaster)

 Ian Payne (born 16 December 1962) is a British broadcaster.
-He is currently a sports correspondent at ITV News and the host of a late-night current affairs phone-in show on LBC radio between 10pm and 1am.
-He previously worked as a presenter for Radio 5 Live and Sky Sports.
+He is currently the host of early breakfast 4am–7am current affairs phone-in show on LBC.
+He previously worked as a presenter for BBC Radio 5 Live, ITV and Sky Sports.

 Early life and education

 Payne was born in Germany on 16 December 1962.
 His father, Peter Payne, is a consultant obstetrician and gynaecologist.
 He was educated at Radley College, Abingdon, an independent school, and then at Royal Holloway College and Lancashire Polytechnic.
 Before embarking on his broadcasting career, he worked as a teacher, a dustman and a hospital laundry assistant.
-While travelling through New Zealand, he was briefly employed by a farmer to bury goats.

 Career

 Early BBC career

 Payne began his career in 1986 working as a trainee journalist on BBC Radio Lancashire, a position in which he won an award as Northwest Young Journalist of the Year.
 In 1988 he was promoted to a national role in the BBC Radio network's sport division, initially as a producer on Radio 2 and then in a variety of programmes including Radio 4's Today.
 His profile became even higher when he moved to BBC Radio 5 Live, where he presented coverage of major events such as the FA Cup Final and the finals of Rugby League and Rugby Union championships and fronted Sport on 5, the channel's flagship offering.
 In 2000 he became the presenter of 5 Live's weekday afternoon show.
 His work for the BBC won him two Sony Radio Awards.